Iowa DNR, others celebrate groundbreaking of Lake Manawa campground

 On a perfect afternoon, state and local leaders took the ceremonial first step toward returning camping to Lake Manawa State Park.

-The Iowa Department of Natural Resources held a groundbreaking for the new $3.3 million, 40 full-service site campground west of the beach at the Council Bluffs Park.
+The Iowa Department of Natural Resources held a groundbreaking for a roughly $3.3 million, 40 full-service site campground west of the beach at the Council Bluffs Park.

 “This will be a wonderful campground,” said DNR Parks Bureau Chief Todd Coffelt.
 “We’re excited.”

-During remarks to crowd of about 40 people, Coffelt noted Iowa is celebrating 100 years of state parks.
-The milestone has been marked in a different way than expected -- as with everything, the COVID-19 pandemic led to event cancelations and changing plans -- but it's been successful nonetheless.
+During remarks to a crowd of about 40 people, Coffelt noted Iowa is celebrating 100 years of state parks.
+The milestone has been marked in a different way than expected — as with everything, the COVID-19 pandemic led to event cancelations and changing plans — but it’s been successful nonetheless.
 Coffelt said during the first six months of the year, parks saw about a million more visitors compared to the same timeframe a year ago.

 “Which has been consistent with every park.
 This is a busy park,” he told the crowd, noting its location in the Council Bluffs-Omaha metro area.